evillaz/Hello-Microverse/README.md

 To run tests, run the following command:

-To test the .gitignore file create a new "test.md" file and execute the following command:
+To test the .gitignore file:
+- Create a new "test.md" file and execute the following command:

 Example command:

 ```
   git status
 ```

-And it shuld show no changes
+And it should show no changes

 ### Deployment